tttmmmyyyy/fixlang/Document.md

 * Value of boxed types are allocated in heap memory.
 Local names and struct / union fields whose types are boxed are compiled as pointers to the values.
 * Values of unboxed types are directly embedded into the stack memory, structs and unions.

 In general, types that contain a lot of data (such as `Array`) are suited to be boxed because boxed types have lower copying costs.
-On the other hand, types containing small data (such as `Int`) can be unboxed to reduce the cost of increasing or decreasing the reference counter.
+On the other hand, types containing small data (such as `I64`) can be unboxed to reduce the cost of increasing or decreasing the reference counter.

 ### Functions